pzhaojohnson/rnacanvas.code/README.md

-<b>RNAcanvas Code</b> is a web app meant to enable code-centric drawing of nucleic acid structures.
+<b>RNAcanvas Code</b> is a web app for code-centric drawing of nucleic acid structures.

 # Console Interaction